binkley/shell/README.md

 On success exits 0 and prints no output.
 On failures, should be noisy and in color (when run on a suitable terminal).

+## Tools in this directory

+* `fibs` - Shows off the Fibonacci Q matrix with Bash integer math
+* `run-from-url` - Keeps my local, running copy of a Github script up to date